Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And I really like the 1-2 punch they provide with the video lesson.
 It is always best to learn content multiple ways, as it helps with comprehension and retention, so I like the fact they structure their curriculum to follow video with text.

-Continuing with the topic of practice material quantity, Wiley CPA Excel’s numbers simply cannot be touched.
+Continuing with the topic of practice material quantity, Wiley CPA’s numbers simply cannot be touched.
 They offer some outrageous levels of practice materials, including:

 12,000+ multiple-choice questions

 40+ written communications

 Wrap your head around those numbers.
 Doing every single one of these questions and drills would take you weeks, which is a good and bad thing.

 It’s good in that you’ll never have a shortage of diverse and high-quality material that allows you to learn by doing.
 But on the bad side, if you’re a working professional you’ll never be able to get all that done.
 And that’s where Wiley’s award-winning “FocusMe Technology” comes into play.

 This adaptive software developed by Wiley analyzes your performance and adapts your study plan as necessary.
 It makes practice questions harder or easier where necessary, and re-allocates study time from subjects where you’re strong to subjects where you need improvement.